 Add to that the best bread in the world, I’m not exaggerating at R6 per loaf and fresh-honey from the bees; we are truly satiated and greatly blessed.
 Our only purchases from the supermarkets are mainly dairy, olive oil and a little meat.
 We also enjoy bought dried chickpeas, a few seeds and spices to make very inexpensive hummus that has become a staple too.

-Extreme hunger just over the hill, and the loss of well-being that goes with it are in stark contrast with the extreme abundance from Our Green Home.
+Extreme hunger just over the hill and the loss of well-being that goes with it are in stark contrast with the extreme abundance from Our Green Home.
 The chief cost is the sweat off our brows; not rands and cents.

-It has not taken a huge amount of money to build this lavish table; it has in the main been simply hard work most days as we dig, plant and water.
+It has not taken a huge amount of money to supply this lavish table; it has in the main been simply hard work most days as we dig, plant and water.
 God gives the growth.

 Then a few beehives were added and the astonishing discovery that just one colony could produce 70 bottles of honey in a good year; that soon paid for an electric-extractor and more boxes.
 We now have a nice little income on the side.